napari/napari/docs/explanations/rendering.md

 placeholder.
 In many cases the best placeholder will be from a different level of the octree.
 This will produce the familiar effect where the image is initially blurry but then "refines" as more data is loaded.
-In the worst case if no stand-in is available the placeholder can be a blank grid potentially with a "loading" animation.
+In the worst case if no stand-in is available the placeholder can be a blank grid, potentially with some sort of "loading" animation.

 ## Beyond Images

-We are starting with 2D images but we are going to build the `ChunkManager` and octree in a generic way so that we can add in more layer types as we go, including 3D images, points, shapes and meshes.
-2D images are the simplest case, but we believe most of the infrastructure we create can be used by the other layer types.
+We are starting with 2D images but we are going to build the `ChunkManager` and octree in a generic way so that we can add in more layer types over time, including 3D images, points, shapes and meshes.
+2D images are the simplest case, but we believe most of the infrastructure we create can be used by the other layer types as well.

-There are several reasons the other layer types might be harder:
+There are several reasons the other layer types might be harder than 2D images:

 1. Downsampling images is fast and well understood but "downsampling" geometry can be slow and complicated.
 Plus this is no one definitive result, there will be complicated trade-offs for speed and quality.
 2. Sometimes we will to want downsample versions of things into a format that represents the data but does not look like data.
-For example instead of seeing millions of tiny points, the user might want to see heatmap or bounding boxes indicating where the points are.
+For example instead of seeing millions of tiny points, the user might want to see a heatmap or bounding boxes indicating where the points are.
 Many different types of aggregation are possible and we will need to experiment and get user feedback.
-1. With images the data density is uniform but with geometry it can vary drastically.
+3. With images the data density is uniform but with geometry it can vary drastically.
 You can pack in millions of points/shapes/triangles into a tiny area.
 This taxes spatial subdivision schemes and might require other solutions.

 Luckily we don't need to solve all of these problems to start.
 We will start with 2D images and grow from there.
-We can render asymmetrically, so the images could use an octree while the geometric layers do not.
-Or we could start with a simplistic downsampling approach and make it fancier over time.
+We can render asymmetrically with an octree for one layer time but no octree for another.
+Or we could start using an octree with a new layer type but start with a very simplistic downsampling scheme that we can improve over time.
+So we can incrementally improve the rendering system.

 ## Implementation Plan